ga-wdi-boston/jquery-ajax-delete/README.md

 1. Add a single book retrieval method to `assets/scripts/library-api.js`.
 1. Invoke the single book retrieval method from the submit handler passing the success and fail callbacks.

-#### The "A" in AJAX

-The A in AJAX stands for asynchronous.
-Let's explore some implications of asynchronous behavior.

 ## [License](LICENSE)